Browse by Medical Category

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

+Scientifically, he directs the Laboratory for Neuropsychiatry and Neuromodulation.
 His research uses multimodal combinations of neuroimaging and brain stimulation to investigate neural circuitry and plasticity in a translational manner.
 His laboratory works with a wide range of noninvasive and invasive neuromodulation techniques including transcranial direct current stimulation (tDCS), transcranial magnetic stimulation (TMS), electroconvulsive therapy (ECT) and deep brain stimulation (DBS) among others.
-He also uses both functional and structural MRI, in addition to innovative combinations of TMS and tDCS with neuroimaging.
+He also uses functional and structural MRI, EEG and innovative simultaneous combinations of TMS and tDCS with neuroimaging.

 Dr. Camprodon is interested in understanding basic circuit properties of human neural networks and how maladaptive plastic changes lead to neuropsychiatric disorders.
 Critical efforts are geared towards applying the paradigms and methods of basic systems neuroscience to develop high-impact clinical tools, identify targets for therapeutic action and design individualized image-guided neuromodulation treatments.